 - The sun-exposed areas of the head and neck are the most commonly involved sites.
 Sun exposure in childhood may be especially important.

 - Increasing age, male sex, skin types I and II (skin that always burns and never/only sometimes tans), immunosuppression and arsenic exposure are other recognised risk factors.
 A high dietary fat intake may also be relevant.

-- People diagnosed with one BCC are at increased risk of developing further BCCs.
-The risk of developing a second BCC within three years of the first presentation is approximately 44%.
+- The chance of developing a second BCC within three years of the first presentation is approximately 44% .

-- The incidence rates of BCC increase with age and, over the age of 55, the age-specific incidence rates are higher in males than females.
-This gap between males and females increases with age.
+- The incidence rates of basal cell carcinomas increase with age and, over the age of 55, the age-specific incidence rates are higher in males than in females.
+This gap between males and females increases with age .

-- Multiple BCCs are a feature of basal cell naevus (Gorlin's syndrome):
+- Multiple basal cell carcinomas are a feature of basal cell naevus (Gorlin's syndrome):

 - Autosomal dominant inheritance.

 - Pitting of the palms and soles.